Log in

 6. How do I qualify for financial aid?

-If you do not receive any government benefits, you may still be able to qualify for some financial aid if you provide us with a detailed explanation as to why you need financial assistance.
+Even though our funds are limited, if you do not receive any government benefits, you may still be able to qualify for some financial aid if you provide us with a detailed explanation as to why you need financial assistance.
 We are committed to making our program affordable for all students.

 7. This program is wonderful.
 How can I support it?